 It is stated that the embankment level will be 500mm above that of the spillway and that a depth of flow over the spillway of 50mm would occur during the summer 100 year with climate change storm event.
 This indicates that there is no freeboard between the spillway level and the predicted water level of the critical design event (summer 100 year with climate change) to allow for any uncertainties within the design.
-Not so - freeboard above the spillway crest of 450 mm is available for the critical summer Q{100+CC} event.
 As such, should any of the above occur the spillway may function more frequently than envisaged and therefore an understanding of the potential for increased flood risk downstream should be assessed and where necessary the risks should be mitigated.

 It is understood that larger events have not been assessed as part of the provisional sizing of the spillway and therefore it is not known what size event the spillway could safely contain.
 It is essential that the spillway and embankments are designed for the potential occurrence of an extreme event such that excess flow from the storage area is controlled and will not pose a risk to the structural integrity of the embankment.
 An extreme event would typically be assessed for the probable maximum flood, although a smaller event may be considered should the probable maximum flood lead to too onerous a design.
-The concept of designing the spillway for a farm pond to pass the probable maximum flood does not comply with National guidelines (Institute of Civil Engineers, "Floods and Reservoir Safety").
-Baeza Pond would be classified at worst as Category C with a recommended design inflow corresponding to the 1000-year flood.
 However as a minimum it would be expected that the spillway should be designed for an event with a return period in excess of 1000 years and that the assessment should take into consideration any potential uncertainty with the hydrological assessment.